Devajit Saikia: Cricket career

-Saikia’s passion for cricket is well-documented and forms a significant part of his identity.
-His cricketing career began in earnest in 1984 when he represented Assam in the CK Nayudu Trophy for school cricket in Lucknow.
-A year later, he played in the Vijay Merchant Trophy for the Assam Under-15 team in Keenan Stadium Jamshedpur in which he scored an unbeaten 55 on debut.
-From 1986 to 1989, he represented Assam (Under-19) in the prestigious Cooch Behar Trophy.
-In 1987, Saikia had a memorable moment during the Vijay Hazare Trophy (Under-17), where he scored a century for Assam against Orissa in Kolkata, which earned him a slot in the East Zone team to participate in the national Vijay Hazare Trophy.
-In the said tournament, he played all three matches for the zone and helped the team win the championship in Kanpur in 1987-88.
-It’s significant to mention that players like Sourav Ganguly and Ranjib Biswal were his teammates in the zonal team.
+Saikia represented Assam in various age-group tournaments beginning in 1984 with the CK Nayudu Trophy for school cricket in Lucknow.
+A year later, he played in the Vijay Merchant Trophy for Assam Under-15 team in Keenan Stadium Jamshedpur in which he scored an unbeaten 55 on debut.
+From 1986 to 1989, he represented Assam (Under-19) in the Cooch Behar Trophy.

+In the Vijay Hazare Trophy (Under-17) in 1987, he scored a century against Orissa in Kolkata, earning selection to the East Zone team to participate in the national Vijay Hazare Trophy, in which he played all three matches as the zone won the championship in Kanpur in 1987-88.
+Players such as Sourav Ganguly and Ranjib Biswal were his teammates in that squad.

 In 1988, he also played for the Wills XI under the captainship of Maninder Singh in the now-defunct Wills Trophy.

-By 1989, Saikia had been called up for Assam’s Ranji Trophy team and he was a part of it for four matches for the season 1989-90.
-In the next season, 1991, he made his Ranji debut and played four matches as a wicketkeeper and middle-order batter.
+By 1989, Saikia was selected for Assam’s Ranji Trophy side, and he played four matches in the 1989-90 season.
+He made his Ranji debut in 1991 and played four matches as a wicketkeeper and middle-order batter.

-At 21, he gave up professional cricket in order to pursue his career in academics.
+He discontinued professional cricket at age 21 to focus on academics.

-During his cricket career, he was a regular in the Rohinton Baria Trophy, where he represented Gauhati University for several seasons.
+He also represented Gauhati University in the Rohinton Baria Trophy for several seasons.

-His career extended beyond the traditional formats of cricket.
-In 2003, Saikia represented various teams in six-a-side cricket tournaments across Asia and the UK.
-In 2004, he played for the Indian Lawyers Team in Colombo and Galle in Sri Lanka and also played in a lawyers' cricket tournament in London in 2005.
-His cricketing travels took him to the West Indies (Barbados and Trinidad & Tobago) in 2006, followed by a second tour of the UK.
+His cricket involvement extended beyond traditional formats.
+In 2003, Saikia represented various teams in six-a-side tournaments across Asia and the United Kingdom.
+In 2004, he played for the Indian Lawyers Team in Colombo and Galle in Sri Lanka, and in 2005 he took part in a lawyers' cricket tournament in London.
+He later toured the West Indies (Barbados and Trinidad & Tobago) in 2006, followed by a second tour of the United Kingdom.
 He participated in the Lawyers’ World Cup held in Cambridge and London in 2009, where the Indian team finished as runners-up to Australia.
-In 2015-16, he captained one of two Indian Lawyers Team in the Lawyers’ World Cup in Brisbane, Australia and continued representing the lawyers’ team in the 2017-18 Lawyers’ World Cup in Sri Lanka.
+In 2015-16, he captained one of two Indian Lawyers Team in the Lawyers’ World Cup in Brisbane, Australia and continued to represent the team in the 2017-18 edition held in Sri Lanka.